redpandaltd/faas-configuration-extensions/README.md

     // add your services here.
     services.AddMyService( options =>
     {
-        // reads the secret as it was stored, as a byte[] options.BinaryCertificate = Configuration.GetSecret( "secret-certificate" );
+        // reads the secret as it was stored, a byte[] options.BinaryCertificate = Configuration.GetSecret( "secret-certificate" );
     } );